Elmahrosa/TeosPitaxi/README.md

 **Civic-first mobility platform powered by Pi Network**

 TEOSPITAXI is a production-ready, Pi-native mobility dApp that provides taxi rides and bike deliveries with transparent governance, secure escrow payments, and automated treasury management.
+## 🛑 PROPRIETARY & CONFIDENTIAL — TEOS EGYPT

+> Copyright © 2025 Elmahrosa International.
+All Rights Reserved.
+>
+> This material is **NOT open source** and is protected by the **[TEOS Egypt Sovereign License (TESL)](https://github.com/Elmahrosa/Teos-Pharaoh-Portal/blob/main/TESL.md)**.
+>
+> Unauthorized use, reproduction, distribution, reverse engineering, or AI model training is **strictly prohibited**.
+>
+> Governing law and venue: Cairo, Arab Republic of Egypt.

 ## Features